LagoVista/docs/Glossary/OutputCommand.md

 title: OutputCommand
 keywords:

-status: in process
+status: Complete
 created: 20210910
-updated: 20210924
+updated: 20211004
 createdby: JennyWrenWolf
 updatedby: JennyWrenWolf

-Note: In example, does the output command tell the transmitter to "Send", does it build the message?
-Where does the message come from?
+Note:
 ---
 [Home](../Index.md) > [Glossary](./Index.md)

 # Output Command
 ## Definition
 Just as [Input Commands](./InputCommand.md) provide a way to map values from an incoming [Message](./Message.md) into a [Workflow](./Workflow.md), Output Commands provide outputs or trigger events that can either be sent back to the [Device](./Device.md) or to other systems.
 A single [Workflow](./Workflow.md) can have multiple Output Commands.
-Each of these Output Commands need to be [Mapped](./Mapping.md) to a [Message](./Message.md).
+Each of these Output Commands need to be [Mapped](./Mapping.md) to a outgoing [Message](./Message.md).

 <br>
 <br>